Crystoffar/sp21-cse110-lab1/index.md

 - Myself
 - I

+If you told me to rank these I'd have to say
+1. I
+2. Me
+3. Myself

 Let's look at the stuff I needed to complete for this User Page
 - [x] Pictures
 - [x] Links